Information for new students

 You’ll need to complete your registration at the University in the first few days after you arrive.
-There are a number of steps to do this which are covered in the checklist above.
 The documents you need to bring to complete your registration are outlined in our Preparing to travel web pages.
 When you arrive you’ll receive a ‘Welcome Pack’ from the International Office that contains all the information you need to help you with this.

 - Arrival checklist